 Since we were not using any glue or nails, assembly was a case of fitting (and sometimes cajoling) each leg to its respective socket.
 We carefully shaved down the areas preventing insertion and used a rubberised hammer to drive everything snugly into place.

-To finish the stools, we gave them a final light sand and placed cork covers on the
+To finish the stools, we gave them a final light sand and placed cork covers on the leg ends to prevent them

 The finished product